Geometry Utilities (mathutils.geometry)

 - mathutils.geometry.intersect_point_tri_2d(pt, tri_p1, tri_p2, tri_p3, /)

 Takes 4 vectors (using only the x and y coordinates): one is the point and the next 3 define the triangle.
-Returns 1 if the point is within the triangle, otherwise 0.
+Returns a non-zero value if the point is within the triangle, otherwise 0.

 pt (